-I have been “infected” by reading the first edition of peopleware many years ago, which at that already made clear to me that software development is about people: when, how and where they can work together.
-Not about programming languages or tools (although it made software development easier).
-Not about fast computers, networks or internet access (although it helps).
+I have been “infected” by reading the first edition of Peopleware many years ago, which at that time already made clear to me that software development is about people: when, how and where they can best work together.
+Not about programming languages or tools (although it makes software development easier).
+Not about fast computers, networks or internet access (although that surely helps).
 Soft skills matter in IT!
-Developing software is about people that communicate with customers, collaborating in teams, and are supported by their managers.
+Developing software is about people that communicate with their customers and stakeholders, collaborate in teams, and are supported by their managers.

 Staying late or arriving early or staying home to work in peace is a damning indictment of the office environment

 An organization that can’t make some assessment of its own productivity rate just hasn’t tried hard enough